Introduction

 2009-2013 | University of Girona 🇪🇸 / BSc Thesis: Laska Lab, Linköping University 🇸🇪

-Annual meeting of the Fish Evolution and Genomics Group (January 2025).
+Annual meeting of the Fish Evolution and Genomics Group at the Institute of Zoology (Beijing, January 2025).

 Funding